qaware/heimdall/README.md

 # Heimdall - Secure Password Hashing

 This library implements a secure and upgradeable password hashing mechanism.
+See [this blog post](http://qaware.blogspot.de/2015/03/secure-password-storage-and.html) for details.

 ## Usage